daostack/arc.js-scripts/README.md

     ethTransfer | transfer | transfer ETH from one account to another tokenTransfer | transfer | transfer tokens from one account to another tokenMint | mint | mint tokens to an account

+* The default name of the method that will be executed is "run".
+You may change the name using the "method"  parameter.